Application process FAQ's

 Please refer to the University's Admissions Policy for full details.

-Generally, if you are studying for the whole academic year in your first year of study, have firmly accepted an unconditional offer, or met the conditions of a conditional offer from the University of Glasgow, live out with reasonable travelling distance to the Univerisity campus and have submitted your application for residence before the 22nd August, then you are guaranteed accommodation.
+Generally, if you are studying for the whole academic year in your first year of study, have firmly accepted an unconditional offer, or met the conditions of a conditional offer from the University of Glasgow and have submitted your application for residence before the 22nd August, then you are guaranteed accommodation.

 What happens if I do not have a UCAS Number or Application Code?